duelinmarkers/rust-study/decimal/README.md

 This crate exists for my personal learning purposes only and is not intended for production use.
 Look how little code it took!
-If you need a number sort of like this one, go for it!
+If you need a number sort of like this one, I'd recommend creating your own, maybe with stronger type constraints to make it work particularly well for your domain.

 ---